fiskl-accounting/help-docs/docs/Settings-Configurations/templates-and-brands.md

 - Quote name

 :::info[tip]
 As you change these values, you'll see them update in the preview on the right.
-Use this to adjust the layout, especially for the address.
+Use this to adjust the layout, especially for the address
 :::

 ### Theme and Colors